sharontherese/latin-mass-funeral/content/about-2.md

 The critical stuff is in 1) The Rite of Marriage and 2) The Wedding Mass.

 Any word in _italics_ can be found in the Glossary.
 I have an FAQ page to get you started.

+If you see anything in error, or any accidental heresy, please let me know.